michaelfromyeg/michaeldemar.co/content/blog/amazon-reflection/index.md

 ## Getting settled in Toronto

 Moving to Toronto was a rather involved experience.
 Immediately after wrapping up one of my most brutal final exam schedules to date, I had to pack, donate, or dump my items from BC that I had nested during the pandemic.
-(It was… a lot of stuff.)
+(It was... a lot of stuff.)
 Then I was busy with Amazon's pre-onboarding while also recruiting for Fall 2022 internships.
 (That's a whole [other story](https://michaeldemar.co/blog/rescind-playbook).)

 ![My final exam schedule.
 Back-to-back networking, databases, and operating systems was not fun.](exam-schedule.png)